 Does the app only work in closed spaces?

-The app works in open and closed public spaces, depending on user settings.
+The app works in open and closed spaces, depending on user settings.

-If the user chose to use the app at indoor mode – the application extracts the information from the sensors installed in the place.
+If the user chose to use the app at “Indoor Mode”, then the app extracts the information from the sensors installed in the area.

-If the user chose to use the app at outdoor mode – the application extracts the information from an open source map.
+If the user chose to use the app at “Outdoor Mode”, the the app extracts the information from an open source map (GPS).

 How do I know which places are accessible?